Tolmezzo

 Tolmezzo (Tumieç; Tolmeč; archaic Tolmein or Schönfeld) is a town and comune (municipality) in the Regional decentralization entity of Udine, part of the autonomous Friuli-Venezia Giulia region of north-eastern Italy.

 Geography

 Tolmezzo is located at the foot of the Strabut Mountain, between the Tagliamento River and the Bût stream.
 Nearby is the Mount Amariana, elevation 1906 m.
-The commune also includes the five frazioni (boroughs) of Cadunea (Friulian: Cjadugnee), Caneva (Cjanive), Casanova (Cjasegnove), Fusea (Fusee), Illegio (Dieç), Imponzo (Dimponç).
+The comune also includes the five frazioni (boroughs) of Cadunea (Friulian: Cjadugnee), Caneva (Cjanive), Casanova (Cjasegnove), Fusea (Fusee), Illegio (Dieç), Imponzo (Dimponç).